 An introduction to key concepts in postmarxism and psychoanalysis

-The first day’s sessions will provide some background on the development of poststructuralist discourse theory (PDT), paying special attention to the post-foundationalist and anti-essentialist impulses emphasized by many scholars inspired by deconstruction, postmarxism and psychoanalysis.
+The first day’s sessions will provide some background context within which to situate poststructuralist discourse theory (PDT), paying special attention to the post-foundationalist and anti-essentialist impulses emphasized by many scholars inspired by deconstruction, postmarxism and psychoanalysis.
 We situate PDT in relation to a range of other discourse-oriented approaches to empirical research, considering too the challenges and tasks confronting it today in political theory and the social sciences.
 We also set out several core concepts and logics of poststructuralist discourse theory, such as discourse, contingency, dislocation, subjectivity, identity, and hegemony, at least as they have been developed by Laclau & Mouffe, as well as others who have engaged with their work.
 We will be revisiting these categories and logics throughout the course, in order to refine our understanding of them and probe the limits of their application.
 PDT also draws inspiration from psychoanalysis, appealing to key concepts such as split subjectivity and fantasy to supplement the focus on discourse and its post-marxist satellite concepts.
 Many scholars have drawn attention to the power symbols exert in social and political life.
-Like discourse, fantasy is a concept that, like rhetoric, myth, metaphor, and utopia, have generated many illuminating explanatory and interpretive insights with which to better understand the operation of this power.
+Fantasy is a concept that, like discourse, rhetoric, myth, metaphor, and utopia, have generated many illuminating explanatory and interpretive insights with which to better understand the operation of this power.
 No doubt it is tempting to dismiss the fantasmatic aspects of social and political life as merely false representations of reality, but the normative and ideological significance of fantasy can be grasped differently.
-We close the day by offering a ‘taster’ perspective on how the concept of fantasy can be ‘operationalised’ for purposes of critical empirical research, suggesting ways to meet methodological challenges associated with this task, and illustrating this process with reference to a case study.
+We aim to explore these ideas with reference to an illustrative case study.

 Howarth, D. and Y. Stavrakakis (2000) ‘Introduction’, in Howarth, D., A.J.
 Norval and Y. Stavrakakis, Discourse Theory and Political Analysis, Ch.1.